teach-afp/www/input/lecture6.md

    emptyStore :: Store
    emptyStore = Store 0 Map.empty ```

-* One alternative is to hard-wired it into the interpreter
+* As before, one alternative is to hard-wire it into the interpreter

   ```haskell
   eval :: Store -> Expr -> Eval Value ```